Do All Studio Monitors Come With Cables?

 The type of cables you choose to hook up your studio monitors matters because some power cords, like the unbalanced ones, can allow noise and other interferences to distort your sound mix.
 This can make it difficult for you to analyze the music you produce for any mistakes so that you can fix them.

-My advice would be to use balanced cables, such as TRS and XLR, or get digital optical cables that are insusceptible to noise interference.
+I would advise using balanced cables, such as TRS and XLR, or getting digital optical cables that are insusceptible to noise interference.

 How To Connect Your Studio Monitors

-You will need an audio interface and computer that you can connect your microphone and other musical instruments on top of the XLR, TRS, or RCA cables to send music through to the monitors.
+You will need an audio interface and computer to connect your microphone and other musical instruments on top of the XLR, TRS, or RCA cables to send music to the monitors.

 Once you have all the essentials, you can connect your studio monitors using the following steps:

-1. Turn down all the volume and EQ knobs before you connect your monitor speakers.
-If you turn on these devices when the volume is way up, you can damage the monitors as well as your hearing.
+- Turn down all the volume and EQ knobs before you connect your monitor speakers.
+If you turn on these devices when the volume is way up, you can damage the monitors and your hearing.

-2. Use a male-to-male USB cable of Type-A or B to connect your audio interface to the computer.
-When your computer recognizes the interface, the operating system will automatically install the correct drivers for it.
-If it doesn’t, visit your audio interface’s manufacturer support page online to find out how you can download and install these drivers.
+- Use a male-to-male Type-A or B USB cable to connect your audio interface to the computer.
+When your computer recognizes the interface, the operating system will automatically install its correct drivers.
+If it doesn’t, visit your audio interface’s manufacturer support page online to learn how to download and install these drivers.

-3. If you have passive monitor speakers, use a speaker wire or RCA cable to connect them to an amplifier.
+- If you have passive monitor speakers, use a speaker wire or RCA cable to connect them to an amplifier.
 The reason for doing this is to enable it to effectively power the monitors since your interface cannot provide enough voltage to passive studio speakers.
-If you have active studio speakers with an in-built amplifier, you can skip this step.
+You can skip this step with active studio speakers with an in-built amplifier.

-4. Connect your guitar or microphone to the audio interface if you want to start recording a mix before hooking the studio monitors to the interface.
+- Connect your guitar or microphone to the audio interface to start recording a mix before hooking the studio monitors to the interface.
 Use TRS, XLR, or RCA cables, depending on the output ports of your audio interface.
 After connecting both devices, correctly tune the volume on your speakers and the EQ for excellent sound mix quality.

-5. Play a song on your computer and adjust the volume on the audio interface until you get the right volume.
-If the monitors fail to release any music, check your connections to ensure that you fixed them properly.
+- Play a song on your computer and adjust the volume on the audio interface until you get the right volume.
+If the monitors fail to release any music, check your connections to ensure you fix them properly.

-Other than properly connecting your studio monitors, you should also learn how to properly turn them off.
-Read my article to discover the correct order of turning off your audio equipment.
+Other than properly connecting your studio monitors, you should also learn how to turn them off properly.
+Read my article to discover how to turn off your audio equipment.
 How To Properly Turn Off Your Studio Monitors

 Conclusion